-Impact on Issues is an indispensable resource for League leaders.
-A clear understanding of LWVUS positions, how they interrelate and how they can complement and reinforce state, local and Inter-League Organization (ILO) positions will strengthen the League's "Impact on Issues" at all levels of government.
+Impact on Issues is an indispensable resource for League members.
+A clear understanding of LWVUS positions, how they interrelate, and how they can complement and reinforce state, local, and regional Inter-League Organization (ILO) positions, strengthens the League's impact on issues at all levels of government.

-In applying LWVUS positions to state, local and regional issues, it is the responsibility of the appropriate League board, depending on the level of action, to determine whether member understanding and agreement exists and whether the action makes sense in terms of timing, need and effectiveness.
-Please refer to "Legislative Action: Working Together to Influence Public Policy" starting on page 1 for tools and procedures for an effective action partnership among the national, state and local levels of the League.
+In applying LWVUS positions to national, state, local, and regional issues, each appropriate League board-depending on the level of action-is responsible for determining whether member understanding and agreement exists and whether the action makes sense in terms of timing, need, and effectiveness.

+Taking Action

+Working Together to Influence Public Policy